orb-lang/qor/doc/md/core/meta.md

 ### metatables\(tab\)

+\#NB
+metatables themselves is something we only do by accident, it's the `__index` field which has the prototype chain and this only gives good results by accident\.

   Returns an iterator over all metatables of the table\.

 This corrects an important and pervasive bug in our code, one which has never